 David DeHaney is Creative Director of Proper Content, a new production company launched with the support of BBC Worldwide that aims to produce entertaining programmes with social purpose.
 David is an award winning Director and Executive Producer who has held senior positions in the UK’s leading production houses, including Love Productions, Nutopia, Victory, Firecracker and the BBC.
 Some factual highlights include Me and My Mum, Can’t Stop Eating, I Want My Dad Back, The Baby Borrowers, Boys and Girls Alone, Young Autistic and Stagestruck, Tough Young Teachers, Britain’s Gay Footballers, The Women Who Woke Up Chinese and The Problem With My Father.

-Amy Flanagan is the Deputy Head of Factual at Channel 4, where she has commissioned a diverse range of television including The Murder Detectives, 24 Hours in Police Custody, The Romanians Are Coming, and My Son the Jihadi.
+Amy Flanagan is Co-Creative Director, Factual at new indie Expectation.
+Prior to this she was the Deputy Head of Factual at Channel 4, where she has commissioned a diverse range of television including The Murder Detectives, 24 Hours in Police Custody, The Romanians Are Coming, and My Son the Jihadi.
 Before working in commissioning, she worked on a variety of award-winning factual programmes such as Bedlam, the first series of 24 Hours in A&E and Feltham Sings.
 She currently runs the Cutting Edge Directors’ Scheme at Channel 4.